thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 ### Add Coverage Goals

 This transformation adds coverage goals instrumentation and is only applied if the `--cover` option has been specified.
+The implementation of this pass is called via the \ref instrument_cover_goals(const cover_configt &, goto_modelt &, message_handlert &) function.

 _Predecessor pass is [Remove Skip Instructions]._